 Packing food well in your carry-on bag is important.
-It can prevent it getting damaged in an often tightly packed bag.
+It can prevent it from getting damaged in an often tightly packed bag.

-“avoid spilling during the screening process and damaging security equipment and other passengers’ belongings.”
+Also, it is a TSA requirement that food is packed securely enough to “avoid spilling during the screening process and damaging security equipment and other passengers’ belongings.”

-Items such as sandwiches, rolls or hamburgers are fine as long as you package them well.
+Items such as sandwiches, rolls, or hamburgers are fine as long as you package them well.
 Food items may also be subject to additional screening by TSA staff.
 So having them easily accessible is a good idea!